Parrots stand on shoulders because it mimics the high vantage points encountered in the wild, such as standing on the branches of tall trees.

-If your parrot has behavioral issues, such as biting, screaming, and ignoring your commands, these could get worse on your shoulder.
+If the parrot has behavioral issues, such as biting and ignoring commands, these could worsen when on your shoulder.
 The parrot will be harder to control, gradually worsening over time.

 Parrot May Slide Off

 This isn’t an issue for larger parrots, like macaws and cockatiels.
-However, small species, especially parrotlets, may slide off your shoulder as their feet are so small.
-This could lead to injury.
+However, small species, like parrotlets, may slide off as their feet are small, leading to injury.

 You Must Put It There